Table-Rock-Industries/raspberry-pi-ollama-demo/Tutorial_ Running Ollama and Phi3.markdown

    ```bash
    python ai_blogger.py
    ```
-5. Check the `President Blogs` folder.
+5. Check the `presidents_blog` folder.
 You’ll find a `.txt` file for each president with their blog post!

 ## Conclusion